codr7/alang/README.md

 [42]
 ```

 ### stacks
-The main stack may be manipulated directly.
+The stack may be manipulated directly.

 ```
 : 1 2 3